Pin itThe original. Robert Trent Jones Sr's 1949 design that put Myrtle Beach golf on the map.

-The course has earned the top ranking among Myrtle Beach layouts from Golf Digest, Golf Magazine, and Golfweek.
-It has hosted multiple PGA Tour events, including iterations of the old Greater Greensboro Open that relocated here in the 1970s and 1980s.
-The membership rolls have included figures of note in Southern golf for decades.
+The Dunes Club is where Myrtle Beach golf began.
+Robert Trent Jones Sr. designed it in 1949 on oceanfront land north of what was then a small resort town, and the course has earned the top ranking among Myrtle Beach layouts from Golf Digest, Golf Magazine, and Golfweek.
+It has hosted multiple PGA Tour events, including iterations of the old Greater Greensboro Open in the 1970s and 1980s.
 None of which would matter if the course itself had not aged well.
-It has.
+It has, beautifully.

-Jones Sr. built his reputation on courses that looked natural but played strategically, and the Dunes Club is a clear expression of that philosophy.
+You're playing 7,165 yards, par 72, slope 148 from the championship tees.
 The routing moves through coastal dunes, maritime forest, and along Singleton Swash, a tidal creek that comes into play on several holes.
 The terrain provides enough natural movement to make the architecture feel embedded in the landscape rather than imposed on it.
-Trees have matured over seven decades, narrowing some corridors and adding strategic value to holes that might have played more openly in 1949.

-Access to the Dunes Club requires some planning.
-As a semi-private facility, it is not available through standard online tee-time brokers.
-Playing access for visitors is typically arranged through affiliated hotels and package providers, or through direct contact with the club.
-Rates are estimated in the $200 to $300 range depending on season and method of booking.
-The process is less convenient than booking a public course through GolfNow, but the additional effort is proportional to the quality of the experience.
+Rates run roughly $200 to $300 depending on season and method of booking.
+As a semi-private facility, the Dunes Club is not on standard online tee-time brokers; access is typically arranged through affiliated hotels and package providers, or by contacting the club directly.
+The process is less convenient than booking a public course, but the additional effort is proportional to the experience.

 For serious golfers visiting Myrtle Beach, the Dunes Club occupies a category of its own.
-It is not the most accessible course in the area, nor the most convenient to book.
-It does not offer the resort amenities or the package-deal pricing that define the Grand Strand experience for most visitors.
-What it offers is a round of golf on a course that has earned its reputation over 75 years, designed by one of the most important architects of the 20th century, maintained to a standard that honors the original intent.
-That is a different kind of value, and for the right player, it is worth every dollar and every phone call required to secure a tee time.
+It does not offer resort amenities or package-deal pricing.
+What it offers is a round on a course that has earned its reputation across 75 years, designed by one of the most important architects of the 20th century, maintained to a standard that honours the original intent.
+For the right player, it's worth every dollar and every phone call required to secure a tee time.

 Myrtle Beach, South Carolina